Are you an adviser? Go to Unbiased Pro

 Defined contribution pensions build up a pension pot using your contributions and your employer’s contributions (if applicable).

-If you have a workplace pension, then your employer usually deducts your contributions from your salary before it’s taxed, and adds their own (at least 3% of your salary, perhaps more).
+If you have a workplace pension, your employer usually deducts your contributions from your salary before it’s taxed and adds their own (at least 3% of your salary, perhaps more).

-If you’ve set up a pension for yourself, you arrange how much you contribute.
+If you’ve set up a pension, you arrange how much you contribute.

-All your contributions will be invested in the stock market (in a variety of different assets), inside a protective tax wrapper that will mean the growth is tax-free.
+All your contributions will be invested in the stock market (in various assets) inside a protective tax wrapper that will mean the growth is tax-free.

-The choice of investments is designed to deliver growth over the very long term – i.e. several decades.
+The choice of investments is designed to deliver growth over many decades.

-Your pension provider will also claim tax relief on your employee pension contributions, and add this amount to your pension pot.
+Your pension provider will also claim tax relief on your employee pension contributions and add this to your pension pot.
+In Scotland, the rates of tax relief may differ slightly due to variations in income tax bands.

-Tax relief is a hugely important benefit of pensions, as it effectively adds 25% to every contribution you make.
+Tax relief is a hugely important benefit of pensions, as it effectively adds 20% to every contribution you make if you’re a basic-rate taxpayer.
+Higher and additional rate taxpayers can claim further relief via their self-assessment tax returns.
 Find out more about how tax relief works.

 What are the advantages of a defined contribution pension?

-The advantage of a defined contribution pension (as oppose to no pension at all) is simply that it allows you to build up substantial investments for retirement, with major tax advantages that you can’t get any other way.
+The advantage of a DC pension (as opposed to no pension at all) is simply it allows you to build up a substantial pot for retirement, with major tax advantages that you can’t get any other way.

-You can access the money in a number of different ways, varying your income and choosing how much (if any) to guarantee, which can make this kind of pension more suitable if you want to phase your retirement or continue earning occasionally after you retire.
+You can access the money in many ways, varying your income and choosing how much (if any) to guarantee.
+This flexibility makes this kind of pension more suitable if you want to phase your retirement or continue earning occasionally after you retire.

 You can even continue saving into your pension and receive tax relief up to the age of 75.

-Perhaps the single biggest advantage of a defined contribution pension, however, is that it’s inheritable.
+Perhaps the single biggest advantage of a DC pension, however, is that it’s inheritable.

-Any unspent pension pot can be passed on to your beneficiaries after your death, completely tax free.
+Any unspent pension pot can be passed on to your beneficiaries after death, completely tax-free if you die before 75 if it’s under the lump sum and death benefit allowance (LDSBA).

-This can make your pension an extremely good vehicle for reducing or eliminating an inheritance tax bill – for instance, you could aim to spend other (taxable) assets first, and leave your pension till last.
+This can make your pension a good way to reduce or eliminate an inheritance tax bill.
+For instance, you could aim to spend other (taxable) assets first and leave your pension till last.
 This way, there can be more for your family to inherit.

 Defined contribution pensions are also not dependent on your employer’s solvency.

-With defined benefit pensions there is a small but not zero risk that if the employer becomes insolvent, the pension scheme might collapse and be unable to pay out the full amount.
+With DB pensions, there is a small (but not zero) risk that if the employer becomes insolvent, the pension scheme might collapse, and the company will be unable to pay out the full amount.

-With a defined contribution pension there is no such risk, as the fund is independent of the employer.
+With a DC pension, there is no such risk, as the fund is independent of the employer.

 What are the disadvantages of a defined contribution pension?